LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 make: Leaving directory '/tmp/docs/exported_values/code_constructs/modtyp'
 ```

-As in the module example, the compiler detects that `unused_unexported` is unused.
+As in the module example, the compiler reports that `unused_unexported` is unused.

 As in the module example, the analyzer reports `M_redef.internally_used` and
 `M_redef.unused` as unused exported values.

-All the reports are similar to those of the [module example](#module).
+All the reports are similar to those of the [module](#module) example.
-The exploration iand resolution of that example can be applied here identically.
+Its exploration and resolution can be applied.
 Our work here is done.

 ### Module Signature

-This example illustrates a simple case of exported values in module signatures.

 The reference files for this example are in the
 [modsig](./code_constructs/modsig) directory.